-Here we compare numerical and analytical results from the two previous sections focusing on the behaviour at small and large m.
+Here we compare numerical and analytical results from the two previous sections focusing on the behavior at small and large m.
 We start with small m.
-We now have to determine the currently undetermined constants entering the distribution function, Eqs.
+We now have to determine the currently undetermined constants entering the distribution function Eqs.
 (42)-(44).
-For where $\psi(x)$ is the digamma function.
-In this region of parameters, in App.
-A we state higher-order terms in $P(\dot{u})$ and additionally we calculate exactly moments characterizing the distribution function and some other correlations in Secs.
-V D, V G and App.
-D.
+For sufficiently small m and sufficiently large v, negative velocities appear with small probability.
+Then, we can neglect their contribution to $\int da \, du \, P = 1$ as well as the contribution from the narrow region 2 since the main contribution comes form region 1.
+We find where $\psi(x)$ is the digamma function.
+In this region of parameters, in Appendix A we state higher-order terms in $P(\dot{u})$ and additionally we calculate exactly moments characterizing the distribution function and some other correlations in Secs.
+V D, V G, and Appendix D.